companieshouse/bankrupt-officer-search-web/README.md

 ## Recommendations

 We recommend the use of [Visual Studio Code](https://code.visualstudio.com/) for development as it allows the installation of the [TSLint](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin) and the [Nunjucks](https://marketplace.visualstudio.com/items?itemName=ronnidc.nunjucks) plugins.
-These plugins will make linting of TS and Nunjuck much better than mmost code editors.
+These plugins will make linting of TS and Nunjuck much better than most code editors.

 IntelliJ does not have a Nunjuck plugin but you can configure IntelliJ to provide syntax highlighting using Twig plugin